About Barnard

 Building Hours: 8:00 a.m. - 4:30 p.m.

-*Beginning in April 2025, the new entry point due to construction is on Crittenden St. NW.
-More about the addition construction can be found here.
+We are under construction!
+Beginning in April 2025, the entry point to our front doors is on Crittenden St. NW.
+More about our construction can be found here.

 Location & Hours